Skip to Content

 Sedimentary Rock Formation and Its Impact on Fossils

 Shale is one type of sedimentary rock in which fossils are often found.
-It forms when large rocks disintegrate through erosion into the minute, often microscopic particles transported by wind and rain and deposited into bodies of water.
+It forms when large rocks disintegrate through erosion into minute, often microscopic particles transported by wind and rain and deposited into bodies of water.

 Shale is made of layers of rock that can easily be split open to reveal fossils within.